bandprotocol/bandchain-docs-archived/docs/joining-mainnet-2.md

 Make sure the following prerequisites are completed:

 - Choose the proper hardware/server configuration.
 See the [hardware guide](#hardware).
-- Ensure Gaia is properly installed.
-See the [installation guide](https://hub.cosmos.network/main/getting-started/installation.html) for a walkthrough.
 - Follow the [configuration guide](#General-Configuration) to intialize and prepare the node to sync with the network.

 ## Hardware